grorp/ggraffiti/README.md

 ![](./docpics/recipe_spray_can_mtg.png)

-Press and hold the dig button (usually the left mouse button) to paint.
+Press and hold the dig button (the left mouse button) to paint.
+Press the place button (the right mouse button) to change the size.

 After some time, the spray can will be empty.
 You can smelt spray cans, empty or not, to get the two steel ingots back.
 Of course, you can replace the cyan dye in the recipe with any dye you like.

 If you are playing on Android: For the best spraying experience, enable `Settings` → `All Settings` → `touch_use_crosshair`.